ImtiazVision/Java/Notes.md

 ### Method Parameter :

-**Method parameters** : Method parameters make it possible to pass values to the method.
+**Method Parameters** : Method parameters make it possible to pass values to the method.
 The parameters are declared inside the parentheses after the method name.

 **Return Type** : makes it possible to get the value from the method.
 It is declared before method name.